microsoft/Windows-Camera/Samples/WindowsStudio/README.md

          MemoryPreference = MediaCaptureMemoryPreference.Cpu,
          StreamingCaptureMode = StreamingCaptureMode.Video,
          SharingMode = MediaCaptureSharingMode.ExclusiveControl,
-         //Either the default (null) or a specific profile VideoProfile = m_availableCameraProfiles != null ? m_availableCameraProfiles[UIProfilesAvailable.SelectedIndex] : null
+         // Either the default (null) or a specific camera profile VideoProfile = (m_availableCameraProfiles == null ? null : m_availableCameraProfiles[UIProfilesAvailable.SelectedIndex])
      });
     ```

-3. <a id="WinRTGETSET"></a> Check if the newer set of Windows Studio Effects in version 2 are supported.
+3. Check if the newer set of Windows Studio Effects in version 2 are supported.
 These new DDIs are defined in a new property set [see DDI documentation](<./Windows Studio Effects DDIs.md>).
     ```csharp
     // New Windows Studio Effects custom KsProperties live under this property set public static readonly Guid KSPROPERTYSETID_WindowsStudioEffects =